 - The amount you could have earned from other substantially similar employment in the same time periods.12

 The last item in the list above comes as a surprise to many employees who are suing their employers for breach of implied employment contracts.
-California contract law requires plaintiffs in contract suits to “mitigate damages”–that is, do their best to make up the money that they lost because the other party to the contract broke their promise.
+California contract law requires plaintiffs in contract suits to “mitigate damages” — that is, do their best to make up the money they lost because the other party to the contract broke their promise.

-In wrongful termination suits based on an implied contract theory, that means that your damages may be reduced by the amount you could have earned in another job after you were fired, IF your employer is able to show that:
+In wrongful termination suits based on an implied contract theory, that means that your damages may be reduced by the amount you could have earned in another job after you were fired, IF your employer can show that:

 - A job that was substantially similar to your old job was available to you; and